Amended Constitution 2015

 • To fix the rate of the annual subscription

 • To conduct any other business as proposed by the Executive Committee or by members eligible to vote.

 6.2 Only those members eligible to vote will be permitted to do so in respect of Association business at the AGM.
 Voting will be by a show of hands unless otherwise decided by the meeting.
-Controversial business for discussion at the General Meeting especially if related to the Constitution must be submitted to the Executive Committee at least two months before to allow circulation to all entitled members.
+All business for discussion at the AGM especially if related to the Constitution must be submitted to the Executive Committee at least two months before.
+Notice of AGM papers will be sent electronically to entitled members.

 7. Executive Committee